 How to Give Your Photos the WOW Factor

-Creating a 'wow factor' in photography does not always mean working with photoshop, there are many things you can do before the shutter clicks that will make your photos even more impressive.
+Creating a 'wow factor' in photography does not always mean spending hours 'improving' things in photoshop, there are many things you can do before the shutter even clicks that will make your photos look even more impressive.

 Are you sometimes frustrated that your photos don't pop, don't have that wow factor?
 Well, it's common for both amateur and professional photographers in London alike to feel this way.
-But there are some simple steps you can take that will bring improvement to your photography overall, and also help you find that elusive wow moment!
+But there are some simple steps you can take that'll bring much improvement to your photography overall.
+While also helping you find that elusive wow moment in your photos!

-A very important question you should ask yourself before you take any shot is, am I capturing a moment in time or a story?
-These are two very different types of photographs, and understanding the difference will vastly improve the quality of your shots going forward.
-Both types of images serve their purpose, and you should not see them as bad or good, but an image with a wow factor is invariably one that tells a story.
+A critical question you should ask yourself before you take any shot is, am I capturing a moment in time, or a story?
+These are two entirely unique types of photos, and understanding the difference will vastly improve your chance of achieving a wow moment.
+Both types of images serve their purpose, and you should not see them as bad or good, but photos with a wow factor invariably tell a story.

 How to Bring the Wow Factor to Your Photos